 As we’ll address in the next section, using feature flags enhances this capability even more.
 They allow you to change functionality without deploying.

-Allows for Seamless Transition Between Testing Phases
+Testing in Production Allows for Seamless Transitions Between Testing Phases

 Testing in production expands the definition of testing.
 Instead of testing being a “does this work or not” scenario, it can also mean experimenting and learning how users respond to a particular feature.